18F/handbook/_pages/training-development/working-groups-and-guilds-101.md

 Working groups are usually started by a handful group of people who recognize a problem, then recruit like-minded souls willing to help find a solution.
 Usually, but not always, the problem is localized to just one part of TTS.
 Once solved, the working group winds down.

 Because working groups are typically trying to solve a problem *right now* starting a working group is relatively simple: Just be able to articulate the problem you want to solve, then have a chat with your org leadership.
-Typically, that will be your Chief of Staff, Chief of Practices or Deputy Director, depending on which part of TTS you're in.
+Typically, that will be your Chief of Staff or Deputy Director, depending on which part of TTS you're in.
 They'll want to talk to you about whether it's a problem the organization is willing to commit resources to solving right now, and may connect you with other people already working on similar issues.

 Most working groups will create a Slack channel to coordinate efforts.
 These channels should have a `wg-` prefix.
 Feel free to jump into any of these channels you see to participate or ask questions.